Biden talks Supreme Court timing with Democratic senators

 “I think it would be valuable to the Senate, as well as the Supreme Court, to have a bipartisan vote,” Durbin said.
 “I don’t know if we can reach it, but I want to try.”

-Ann E. Marimow and Scott Wilson contributed to this report.
+Ann E. Marimow, Scott Wilson and Matt Viser contributed to this report.